 To do this will sometimes mean managing pupil behaviour and taking decisions that will affect them.
-It is a teacher's right to keep themselves safe.
-It is the teacher's responsibility to ensure that there is a secure and purposeful atmosphere in class and to protect themselves, colleagues or children from danger or harm.
+It is the teacher's responsibility to ensure that there is a secure and purposeful atmosphere in class.
+Members of staff are able to use reasonable force or make physical contact when it is necessary to protect themselves, colleagues or children from danger or harm.